Lorti/manu.ninja/src/pages/2020-02-29-storyblok-graphql-vue-js-apollo/index.md

 So if you have created a content type with the name `page` you will have the fields `PageItem` and `PageItems` in GraphQL.

-To get the documented schema definition of your content type you can use theGraphQL playground.
+To get the documented schema definition of your content type you can use the GraphQL playground.
 Exchange `YOUR_TOKEN` with your “preview” token and open the link `http://gapi-browser.storyblok.com/?token=YOUR_TOKEN`.

 In the following example we query the `home` content item and output the page name in `src/App.vue`.